 Gamer Centered Entertainment

 A good location is a key ingredient in your business success.
-The key element is:
+No matter is you are planning an indoor, outdoor or mobile laser tag business, the key element is:

 You may have to sacrifice space for a better location.